BofA, Wells Fargo rolling out new mobile banking services

 "The banks that are not as aggressive are at risk to other entrants and other banks that are going aggressively after this," Olynick said.

-Rivals JPMorgan Chase and Citigroup Inc, for example, already offer the check deposit service.
+Rivals JPMorgan Chase and Citigroup Inc (C.N), for example, already offer the check deposit service.

 "Mobile deposit capture has been really positively received," said Beth Robertson, director of payments research at consulting firm Javelin Strategy & Research.
 "It makes things so much easier for consumers and small business."